-- A conference call was held with CTRE support staff and the project team to discuss options for completing the project. - CTRE has the capability to produce the knowledge base, and a budget and scope were prepared and sent to Jack Stickel. - The team held another call to discuss further the desired capabilities for the site, and Jack will prepare a draft Concept of Operations that was distributed for the group to review. - Another conference call is pending on September 16, 2010.
+- A conference call was held with CTRE support staff and the project team to discuss options for completing the project. - CTRE has the capability to produce the knowledge base, and a budget and scope were prepared and sent to Jack Stickel. - The team held another call to discuss further the desired capabilities for the site, and Jack will prepare a draft Concept of Operations that was distributed for the group to review. - A conference call was held on September 16, 2010. - A mini-meeting was held at the board meeting in Boulder.

-Approximate % Con nplete: 45 %

-Barriers/Issues: Non e

 Recommendations: X continue as planned continue with modifications discontinue

-- This project was funded for \$20,000 in FY 2009 - Project Team: Jack Stickel (champion), Ralph Patterson, Bill Hoffman, Max Perchanok, Curt Pape, Jeff Tilley
+- This project was funded for \$20,000 in FY 2009 - Clear Roads recently approved \$9,000 in additional funding for this effort. - Project Team: Jack Stickel (champion), Ralph Patterson, Bill Hoffman, Max Perchanok, Curt Pape, Jeff Tilley